 Pregnancy hormones can do strange things to all parts of your body – even your taste buds.
 One of the more disconcerting symptoms that some women experience is a metallic taste in the mouth during pregnancy.
 When it begins – often in the first trimester – it can be surprising, uncomfortable, and annoying.
 Of course there’s nothing enjoyable about a metallic taste, but if it happens to you, take heart: You’re not alone, you can take small steps to mitigate the effect, and it won’t last forever.

 Doctors have a range of different theories about what causes this change in taste, also known as dysgeusia.
 In general, this uncomfortable sensation is most likely due to a fluctuation in hormone levels, particularly estrogen, which can affect your sense of taste.
 You may be experiencing a heightened awareness of the bitter taste sensation, which causes you to detect trace amounts of ingredients in foods that you may never have noticed.
 It can also be due to an acute sense of smell, which can make you more aware of bitter tastes.
-Some doctors even believe that there is an evolutionary role built in to this sensation – that it may be your body’s way of getting you to put more of the right nutrients in your body.
+Some doctors even believe that there is an evolutionary role built into this sensation: it may be your body’s way of getting you to put more of the right nutrients in your body.

 If you’re experiencing this symptom, it’s a good idea to check with your health care provider so that he or she can rule out any specific illnesses.
 Your doctor may also decide to help you change you over to a different prenatal vitamin, or change the time of day that you take it.
 Even if you are sure that the prenatal vitamin is the cause of the metallic taste in your mouth, you should work with your doctor to find a vitamin that’s right for you.
 Don’t use it as an excuse not to take that all-important vitamin!